jurgjn/alphafold3-polymer-bonds/README.md

 [does not allow](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md#bonds)
 covalent bonds between/within polymer chains (protein, DNA, RNA).
 We work around this limitation by treating one of the corresponding residue or nucleic acid as a modified residue/amino-acid.
-AlphaFold3 can, in many cases, infer the bonds from context.
-See below for cases where this matters.
 In principle, this may enable AlphaFold3 to explicitly model e.g. disulfide bonds, cyclic peptides, zero-length crosslinkers, protein-DNA bonds..

 - For other attempts at changing the tokenisation scheme to accomodate things, see at: